What is identity theft?

 What is identity theft insurance?

 Rebuilding your credit and financial profile is challenging after fraudulent activity.
 This insurance supports you if your identity is compromised.
 It will help to cover some of the costs related to recovering personal identification documents, repairing credit scores, and getting compensated for lost financial resources.
-You can receive legal assistance and get support from specialists to aid in your recovery process.
+You can receive legal assistance and support from specialists to aid in your recovery process.

 Check with your insurer to see if you already have protection as part of your home insurance.
 Depending on your plan, your protection could be basic.
 In this case, you can add a fraud and identity theft insurance policy rider to your existing homeowner's plan.